AltriaSuki/Nova-Lang/docs/cmake-guide.md

 # CMake Guide for Nova-Lang

-A comprehensive guide to understanding and maintaining the CMake build system for the Nova compiler.
+This document provides a detailed description of the CMake build system for the Nova compiler, including recommended maintenance practices.

+Remark: The root `project()` enables both `C` and `CXX` because certain LLVM CMake configuration checks compile small C test files during configuration.

 ---